mlian031/ragable/deploy.md

         name: "release-${{ github.sha }}" # Provide a release name based on commit SHA
 ```

+---

-## Next Steps
+## Step 7: Final Steps & Deployment

-1. Commit and push these files (`Dockerfile`, `skaffold.yaml`, `clouddeploy.yaml`, `.github/workflows/deploy.yml`, `deploy.md`) to your `ragable-dev/ragable` GitHub repository.
+1. Commit and push all created/modified files (`Dockerfile`, `next.config.ts`, `skaffold.yaml`, `clouddeploy.yaml`, `.github/workflows/deploy.yml`, `deploy.md`) to your `ragable-dev/ragable` GitHub repository's `main` branch.
-2. Ensure the WIF setup (Step 4) is complete and the secrets are added to GitHub.
+2. Ensure the WIF setup (Step 5c) is complete and all required secrets (WIF and Supabase public keys) are added to GitHub.
+3. Ensure the runtime secrets (Step 5b) are created in Google Cloud Secret Manager.
-3. Apply the Cloud Deploy configuration to GCP using the command in Step 3.
+4. Ensure the Cloud Deploy configuration has been applied to GCP using the command in Step 4.
-4. Pushing to the `main` branch should now trigger the GitHub Action, build the image, and create a release in Cloud Deploy, which will then deploy to your Cloud Run service (`ragable-uscentral1-prod`).
+5. Pushing to the `main` branch should now trigger the GitHub Action, build the image, create a release in Cloud Deploy, and deploy to your Cloud Run service (`ragable-uscentral1-prod`).
-5. Monitor the GitHub Actions run and the Cloud Deploy pipeline in the Google Cloud Console.
+6. Monitor the GitHub Actions run and the Cloud Deploy pipeline in the Google Cloud Console.